QUT-Trusted-Networks-Lab/DeWS/README.md

 ### docker-compose.yml:
 * The default docker-compose.yml file is provided by Tendermint with a 4-nodes setup.

-* This file has been modified to launch 15 nodes-testnet associated with cutomsized ABCI application.
+* This file has been modified to launch 15 nodes-testnet associated with the customized ABCI application.

-* This helps to set up multiple Docker containers for the web service.
+* This also helps to set up multiple Docker containers for the web service.

 ### testWS:
 * To test and evaluate the end-to-end delay for POST/GET APIs.